adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 ## Usage
 TODO:
-- instructions for packer after thats all automated
-- packer task, use the link-local address 169.254.169.254 in the packer script to set the hostname based on private IPs set via terraform (linux `at` job).
 - aws cli setup (optional)
 - tfenv (optional)
 - terraform validate, terraform fmt, terraform plan
-- tweak the overall layout of the USAGE section for ease of use

 Spin up the lab, you'll get an IP address you can ssh to using the private key from the keypair you created previously, using the ssh user `centos`:
 ```